MrClinkOG/Ryker-sCoolAssFuckingWebsite.github.io/index.md

   <div class="portfolio-column">
     <header class="portfolio-header">
       <p class="portfolio-kicker">"What if?" started everything in my</p>
-      <h2>Engineering Portfolio</h2>
+      <h2>General Portfolio</h2>
       <p>
-        Software systems, hackathons, rockets, and apps.
-Click any card to see an expanded view of the project including interactive CAD files, data, figures, high-def videos, and documentation.
+        Software systems, hackathons, antkeeping, and music.
+Click any card to see an expanded view of the projects,
       </p>
     </header>
     <div class="project-stack" id="portfolioGrid">